87th Infantry Regiment (United States): Vietnam War

 Two companies of 87th Infantry were in Vietnam during the war, both as Rifle Security units.
 The first was Company C, 87th Infantry, which was attached to the 92d Military Police Battalion guarding Tan Son Nhut Air Base.
 It was later assigned to Long Binh Post under the U.S. Army Support Command, Saigon.
 Coming from Fort Lewis, WA, it was in Vietnam from 29 November 1966 to 26 November 1972.

 Also coming from Fort Lewis was Company D, 87th Infantry, which was attached to the 95th Military Police Battalion at Long Binh from 1 December 1966 to 6 November 1969.
 The unit served a second tour in Vietnam from 30 June 1971 to 30 April 1972 when it guarded installations of the 26th General Support Group at Tấn Mỹ.

 Both companies had an authorized strength of 151 in 1968 and 160 in 1971.
-Source: Vietnam Order of Battle by Shelby Stanton, pages 154-155.

 Army Reserve

 Effective 1 January 1975 the lineage of Company C, 87th Infantry was withdrawn from the Regular Army, allotted to the Army Reserve, redesignated as HHC, 3d Battalion, 87th Infantry and activated at Fort Carson, CO.
 The battalion was authorized 38 officers, 4 warrant officers and 692 enlisted personnel (later changed to 37, 2, and 754, respectively) with headquarters in Building 2344 at Fort Carson as a unit of the 96th Army Reserve Command.

 In addition to the 96th shoulder sleeve insignia, members of the unit wore color 10th Division shoulder sleeve insignia on the left front pocket of fatigue shirts to signify the battalion's historical link to the then-inactive division.
 Mountain tabs were not worn over the patch as they were almost impossible to find before the division was reactivated at Fort Drum and tabs went into production again.

 Units of the 3d Battalion, 87th Infantry were stationed at the following locations: